Manhattan (TV series): Production

 Television network WGN America premiered its first scripted show, the historical drama Salem, on April 20, 2014.
 Peter Liguori, CEO of WGN's parent, Tribune Media, emphasized a strategy of original content production as a way to improve the channel's prestige and profile.
 TV companies producing the show include Lionsgate Television, Skydance Television and Tribune Studios, a WGN affiliate.
 When announced in April 2014, 13 episodes were ordered.

 The series began filming in mid-March across 12 acre in New Mexico.
 On October 14, 2014, Manhattan was renewed for a second season.
 Production on season 2 wrapped on July 24, 2015.

 David Saltzberg, a physicist at UCLA, acted as the scientific consultant for the show, and Alex Wellerstein, a historian of science at Stevens Institute of Technology who studies the history of nuclear weapons and secrecy, acted as a historical consultant for the show for Season 2, providing period detail to the writers.

 Creator Sam Shaw said although that at first the show seems to be about World War II, and the development of the atomic bomb, it was about two eras: the development of the atomic bomb, and after dropping of it on Japan.
 Speaking about a potential third season Shaw said "the most complicated and morally fascinating and dramatic aspects of the history don't come until after the end of World War II."
-Shaw noted that only Fritz, Meeks, and Winters knew exactly what happened at the end of season 2 and that going forward he hoped he would get to write that story.
+Shaw noted that only Fritz, Meeks, and Winter knew exactly what happened at the end of season 2 and that going forward he hoped he would get to write that story.
 Shaw also said "I hope we'll get to follow characters in this moment when Los Alamos goes from being the best kept secret in the world to being the most famous city on the planet."